Baldivis

 Baldivis lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-A significant population increase is forecast for the Baldivis (SA2), with an expected expansion of 16,441 persons to 2041, reflecting a gain of 24.5% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for SA2 areas covered by the data.
+For other areas, it utilises ABS Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends forecast a significant increase in Baldivis' top quartile statistical area, with an expected expansion of 16,441 persons to reach 2041, reflecting a total gain of 24.1% over the 17 years.

 Frequently Asked Questions - Population